thejameswang/collab-me/README.md

 ## Project Goals

-1. Create an application using Electron as a basis
+1. Create an application using Electron
-2. As a developer, create a platform for different users to communicate on the cloud.
+2. Create a platform that allows multiple users to collaborate on the go
-3. Using packages and frameworks, Socket.io, Draft.js, Express.js, Node.js, React.js, Redux.js, and Mongoose ODM,
+3. Use packages and frameworks such as, Socket.io, Draft.js, Express.js, Node.js, React.js, Redux.js, and Mongoose, to develop an MVP.
-the goal became to utilize skills to develop a viable product.

 ## Display
   Login page